Audience: You are expected to have successfully

 by the NULL pointer, but its discrimant is

-conventionally discr_null_receiver
+conventionally discr_null_receiver;

 nil is the only falsevalue; all other values are considered true (when used as tested conditions).

-the content cannot
+discr_constant_integer the content cannot

-change; for other discriminants, such as discr_integer
+change; for other discriminants, such as discr_integer, the content can be

-discriminant) know their constant
+changed.discr_gimplediscr_treediscr_string discriminant) know their constant

 length, and the constant string -e.g. a zero-terminated

-) contain a growing mutable buffer
+sequence of bytesdiscr_strbuf) contain a growing mutable buffer

 of characters, and can be used to incrementally fill a buffer